splunk/public-o11y-docs/sp-oncall/alerts/escalation-webhooks.rst

 ************************************************************************

 .. meta::
-   :description: About the user roll in Splunk On-Call.
+   :description: Use webhooks to specify callbacks from Splunk On-Call escalation policies to your applications.

 Webhooks are a way to specify callbacks from Splunk On-Call to your own applications, and can be added to your teams' escalation policies in order to receive incident details and process them however you wish.
 For more detail about escalation policies, see :ref:`team-escalation-policy`.